heethsur/CopulasPairsTrading/README.md

 the pair to produce alpha, until the spread converges back to a long run average prompting exit.

 IAQF_paper.pdf is a detailed white-paper covering the implementation and testing of this strategy using two highly correlated equity indices.
+Code implementation of the copula construction and trade signals can be found in copulas.py